craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Outer/Baator/Baator.md

 The third layer is a endless toxic swamp consistenly berated by harsh winds, hail, and acid rain, dotted with minor pockets of civilization built of stone.

 #### [[Phlegethos]], Fourth Layer of Hell
-A blazing desolation of fire and lava, the fourth layer is host to a place known as The Pit of Flame, a large pit of *hell-fire*, a flame of such strength it bypasses the strongest fire resistances - and one of the worst punishments available to those who break the 'Laws' of Baator.
+A blazing desolation of fire and lava, the fourth layer is host to a place known as The Pit of Flame, a large pit of *hell-fire*, a flame of such strength it bypasses the strongest fire resistances - and one of the worst punishments available to those who break the Laws of Baator.

 #### [[Stygia]], Fifth Layer of Hell
 A vast fozen sea of icebergs and floating sheets.
 It is named after the [[River Styx]], which flows throughout the layer.
 Some of the sheets host large cities, and navigation between these settlements was relatively easy because of the presence of the Styx.